PandaHugMonster/php-simputils/README.md

 The "SimpUtils" is a minimal set of flexible perks, so it should be extremely transparent when using with other libs and frameworks like "laravel", "Yii2", "Zend Framework", etc.

-And one of the biggest challenge in this case is to provide functionality above without locking out user from using their favourite frameworks "base objects".
+And one of the biggest challenges in this case is to provide functionality above without locking out user from using their favourite frameworks "base objects".

 In PHP multiple inheritance is not allowed, at least directly.
 So in this case,